Help Article

 Evaluate with evidence

-Start by narrowing schools, then open profiles, pin strong options, and use the advisor to pressure-test your direction.
+Start by narrowing schools, then open profiles, pin strong options, and use the comparison tool to pressure-test your direction.

 Take the next step